Infrared energy experts AbegSun

 Infrared heat is electromagnetic radiation in a specific wavelength range.
 Depending on the frequency, the resulting light particles (photons) form an invisible to white-hot heat radiation.
 The sun generates such radiation.
 It moves through space at the speed of light without any loss.
 The same thing happens with infrared heating elements in the room of a building.

 If the radiation hits people or objects, they are heated.
-Some of the radiation is absorbed, the rest is refracted and reflected and travels through the room until all the energy has been used up.
-In this way, every person, every object and every corner of a room is reached and, in the best case scenario, the same energy, once paid for, is used up. multiple warmed!
+Some of the radiation is absorbed, the rest is reflected and travels through the room until all the energy has been used up.
+In this way, every person, every object and every corner of a room is reached and, at best, heated by the same energy once it has been paid for. multiple warmed!

 This combination of properties represents a paradigm shift for the heating technology of the future.